johanns/libepaper/examples/README.md

 ### Beginner

-Start here if you're new to libepaper2:
+Start here if you're new to libepaper:

 1. **Read the Quick Start** (above)
 2. **Try the Crypto Dashboard**: `sudo ./build/examples/crypto_dashboard/crypto_dashboard`